 The reason is that Altria’s superior earnings are more than sufficient to cover the interest and debt payments without having to rely on cash generated from assets.

 Moreover, Altria’s latest cash and near-cash assets alone can settle the debt payments due in the next 3 years starting in 2023.

 However, investors should keep an eye on Altria’s growing negative equity, driven primarily by cash dividends paid, share buybacks, and negative earnings.

 Do you know how far can Altria’s negative equity keep on going?

 References and Credits

-1. All financial figures in this article were obtained and referenced from Altria’s quarterly and annual filings available in Altria’s SEC Filings.
+1. All financial figures in this article were obtained and referenced from Altria’s SEC filings, earnings reports, financial statements, etc, which are available in Altria’s SEC Filings.